rosenkolev1/Snake-Game---CPlusPlus-and-SDL/README.md

 15) Tests_{name of class here} - contains test cases for the different classes

 16) MoveDir - enum, contains the direction in which the snake moves.

+17) sdlh2.h - Originally taken from [here](https://github.com/xyproto/sdl2-examples/blob/main/include/sdl2.h).
+Contains various function which return unique pointers to SLD objects which are created with the appropriate SDL creating functions and parameters and destroyed with the appropriate SDL destroying function.
+Saves us the trouble of having to manually delete the SDL resources when the go out of scope.
+Of course, I refactor the file slightly and then also extended its functionality by adding support for other types like fonts etc...

 # Some pictures
 ![Photo 1](https://github.com/rosenkolev1/Snake-Game---CPlusPlus-and-SDL/assets/50500415/a5bfc39c-d3e6-4bc1-af37-ca2c58086339)